learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 Explore the same parameters you did before when exploring polynomial kernel

 - Perform a train-test split.
 Assign 33% of the data to the test set and set the `random_state` to 123
-- Train 8 models using the training set, for each combination of different parameters
+- Train 8 models using the training set for each combination of different parameters
 - Plot the results as above, both for the training and test sets
-- Make some notes for yourself on training vs test performance and selecting an appropriate model based on these results
+- Make some notes for yourself on training vs test performance and select an appropriate model based on these results

 ```python